A Lesson to Learn: Zendesk Inc. (ZEN)

 ZEN’s Market Performance

-ZEN stocks went up by 7.30% for the week, with a monthly jump of 6.98% and a quarterly performance of -8.76%, while its annual performance rate touched 22.47%.
-The volatility ratio for the week stands at 2.17% while the volatility levels for the past 30 days are set at 2.89% for Zendesk Inc..
-The simple moving average for the period of the last 20 days is 12.93% for ZEN stocks with a simple moving average of -1.74% for the last 200 days.
+ZEN stocks went down by -2.39% for the week, with a monthly jump of 2.98% and a quarterly performance of -17.16%, while its annual performance rate touched 15.64%.
+The volatility ratio for the week stands at 3.71% while the volatility levels for the past 30 days are set at 3.11% for Zendesk Inc..
+The simple moving average for the period of the last 20 days is 3.80% for ZEN stocks with a simple moving average of -8.29% for the last 200 days.

 Analysts’ Opinion of ZEN